 How To Host a Virtual Dinner Party

-First thing’s first: which video calling app will you go for?
-There are various ones to choose from, but these are the frontrunners:
+First thing’s first: which video calling app will you choose for your virtual dinner party?
+There are numerous options, but these are the frontrunners:

 Zoom: Widely used for everything from work calls to webinars to virtual drinks, Zoom is a great all-rounder, allowing up to 100 people in one call (though we’d recommend sticking to four to six guests to minimise technology issues).
 Choose between two display options: the gallery view, which allows you to see multiple participants at the same time, and the format which intuitively switches to whoever is speaking.
 It’s free to use, but there’s a 40-minute time limit for three or more users, unless you upgrade to one of their pricing plans.